liferay/lexicon-site/src/pages/docs/designPrinciples/typography.md

 In large font sizes, the optical perception we have of the spaces between lines is different.
 The white space between lines acquire more light and more prominence.
 Therefore, it is considered good legibility practice to reduce the line height in font sizes starting from 20px and above.

 The same applies to uppercase texts.
-The white spaces between text lines in uppercase they are shown as more defined white blocks than those created by lowercase letters with which have ascending and descending strokes.
+The white spaces between text lines in uppercase are shown as more defined white blocks than those created by lowercase letters which have ascending and descending strokes.
 That's why uppercase headings in Lexicon, despite being 12px and 14px are also applied a ratio of 1: 1.25

 | Line Height | ratio |
 | -- | ----------- |